mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 public parseState/result projection
 ```

-Every combinator has one raw executor. `or` and `sepBy` may restore only the
+Every combinator has one raw executor. `or`, `then`, `skip`, `next` and
+`sepBy` own their exact atomic rollback locally.
+Each saves only direct scalar
+locals such as entry value and diagnostic length and restores them on the
+child mismatch/fault paths required by accepted M2.
+Checkpoints may not move
-scalar run-state fields they directly own.
-They may not introduce a
+to a parent/owner, because that would recur as TOL.
+They may not become a
-transaction object, lease, region or journal.
-Ordinary value arrays/objects
+transaction object, lease, region or journal. `map`, `trim`, `wrap` and
+`lazy` add no speculative owner beyond the atomic combinators they invoke.
-required by the JSON product are allowed; control-plane arrays/objects are
+Ordinary value arrays/objects required by the JSON product are allowed;
-not.
+per-run control-plane arrays/objects are not.

 `dispatch` is the accepted live first-code-unit shape.
 An ordered-choice JSON
 root is an invalid substitute.
+A fixed grammar-time route map and parser
+array, constructed once by `dispatch(table)` and closed over immutably, are
+allowed.
+Rebuilding, copying or allocating a dispatch map/list per parse,
+step or run is forbidden.

 ## Grammar and product